Zaregoto: "I"'s Classmates

-Born on May 14, 20 years-old.
-A petit girl with twin tails, but has an aura of an adult.
+Born on May 14, 20 years old.
+A petite girl with twin tails, but has an aura of an adult.
 Likes shiny things.
 Lives alone.
 Tomoe stayed in the hospital for a long time during middle school, so she is actually held back for a year.
 She became friends with Mikoko in high school, because having an inferiority complex made her see Mikoko as an ideal being.
 Will become a kissing maniac when drunk.
 One of the few girls "I" is interested in.
 The witness of the beginning of the Kyoto serial killing.